-Yes (TCPS2 (2014) Chapters 3 and 5).
+Yes (TCPS2 (2022) Chapter 3 and Chapter 5).
 Researchers often wish to collect and archive personal information from human participants.
 Personal information can take a number of forms.
 For the purposes of this FAQ, ‘Personal Information’ will be used to indicate identifiers or human tissue samples, cellular and molecular fractions, or derivatives of human tissue.
 Such an archive constitutes a database and requires approval from the Research Ethics Board since it would not necessarily be covered by an active ethics certificate for a particular research project.

 In applying for and maintaining clearance for a database the following should be taken into consideration: